-- our operations are disrupted or shut down; - our confidential, proprietary information is stolen or disclosed; - · we incur costs or are required to pay fines in connection with stolen customer, employee or other confidential information; - · we must dedicate significant resources to system repairs or increase cyber security protection; or - · we otherwise incur significant litigation or other costs.
+- our operations are disrupted or shut down; - · our confidential, proprietary information is stolen, lost or disclosed; - we are subject to regulatory investigation, we incur costs with respect to the investigation, remediation and potential notification to counterparties or data subjects, or we are required to pay penalties or fines in connection with stolen customer, employee or other personal information; - we must dedicate significant resources to system repairs or increase cyber security protection; or - · we otherwise incur significant litigation or other costs.

-If our computer systems are damaged or cease to function properly, or, if we do not replace or upgrade certain systems, we may incur substantial costs to repair or replace them and may experience an interruption of our normal business activities or loss of critical data.
-Any such disruption could adversely affect our reputation and financial condition.
+Further, our information technology systems are damaged or cease to function properly, or, if we do not replace or upgrade certain systems, we may incur substantial costs to repair or replace them and may experience an interruption of our normal business activities or loss of critical data.
+Any such disruption could adversely affect our reputation, results of operations, business and financial condition.

+Additionally, some of the companies we acquire may not have made the same level of investment in security measures for their information technology systems which may require that we invest significant resources to get those systems to the level of security we require.
 Additionally, some of the companies we acquire may not have the same level of information technology systems which may require that we invest significant resources to get those systems to the level of security we require.

-We also rely on information technology systems maintained by third parties, including third-party cloud computing services and the computer systems of our suppliers for both our internal operations and our customer-facing infrastructure related to our additive manufacturing solutions.
+We also rely on information technology systems maintained by third parties, including third-party cloud computing services and the information technology systems of our suppliers for both our internal operations and our customer-facing infrastructure related to our additive manufacturing solutions.
 These systems are also vulnerable to the types of interruption and damage described above but we have less ability to take measures to protect against such disruptions or to resolve them if they were to occur.
-Information technology problems faced by third parties on which we rely could adversely impact our business and financial condition as well as negatively impact our brand reputation.
+Information technology problems faced by third parties on which we rely could adversely impact our results of operations, business and financial condition as well as negatively impact our brand reputation.